semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 warnings.filterwarnings('ignore')
 ```

-Fist we are importing the necessary libraries and let me explain what each library does:
+First, we are importing the necessary libraries and let me explain what each library does:
-* Numpy is a library that applies scientific computation on arrays (think of an array as a list in python) and will be referring to it using the variable name np (There is also an upcoming post entirely dedicated to numpy).
+* Numpy is a library that applies scientific computation on arrays (think of an array as a list in Python) and will be referring to it using the variable name np (There is also an upcoming post entirely dedicated to numpy).
-* Pandas for data manipulation and will be referring to it using the variable name pd (There is also an upcoming post entirely dedicated to pandas so stay tuned!).
+* Pandas for data manipulation and will be referring to it using the variable name pd (There is also a future post devoted entirely to pandas so stay tuned!).
 * Matplotlib.pyplot which is a data visualization library created after the popular  Matlab's visualizations.
 * Seaborn is based on matplotlib and its plots (graphs) are prettier than those in matplotlib.
-* We are also importing the warning module in order to turn off the warnings notification.
+* We are also importing the warning module to turn off the warnings notification.

-Note: Seaborn and Matplotlib complement each other and should be used together in order to come up with great plots because there are some functions present in Matplotlib that are not present in Seaborn and vice versa.
+Note: Seaborn and Matplotlib complement each other and should be used together to come up with great plots because there are some functions present in Matplotlib that are not present in Seaborn and vice versa.

 ### Data manipulation